jmmari/MauMeV1/README.md

 Please use the example to get started.

-Your nodes can use this to exchange messages 205 bytes long.
+Your nodes can use this to exchange messages up to 205 bytes long.
 Each node acts as a relay forwarding messages from all other MauMe nodes using the same LoRa settings.
-Please do not modify those settings if you want to benefit from the other users'nodes.
+Do not modify those settings if you want to benefit from the other users'nodes.

-You should also consider leaving your nodes active longer: the less a node sleeps, the more it can relay messages from your other nodes.
+You should also consider leaving your nodes active as long as possible: the less a node sleeps, the more it can relay messages from your other nodes.

-Current tests recommend 50% node activity.

-Please call "sleepMauMe()" method before going to deep-sleep, to ensure saving the last received packets.
+Please call "sleepMauMe()" method before going to deep-sleep in non-terminal mode, to ensure saving the last received packets.

 ______________________________________________________________________________________________
  MauMe LoRa Multi-Hops Messaging for Arduino